Neutral atom scattering based mapping of atomically thin layers: Methods

 \subsection{Sample preparation and characterization}

-Chemical vapor deposition (CVD) \cite{cvd} was used to grow high quality thin films of Molybdenum disulfide (\MoS{}) on $\mathrm{300\,nm}$ thick silicon dioxide ($\mathrm{SiO_2}$) grown on a silicon ($\mathrm{Si}$) substrate (MicroChem Pvt.
-Ltd). $\rm{4\,mg}$ ultra pure Molybdenum trioxide (99.97$\%$, Sigma-Aldrich) and $\rm{300\,mg}$ sulphur powder (99.99$\%$ pure, Sigma-Aldrich) were used as precursors.
-Furnace based CVD system, incorporating two temperature zones and a quartz tube where the precursors were placed, was used. $\mathrm{N_2}$ was used as the carrier gas to create a chemically inert environment with a flow rate of 200 SCCM during the entire process.
-Low temperature zone, containing sulphur powder, was maintained at $\mathrm{200^{\circ} C}$. $\mathrm{MoO_3}$, placed in an alumina crucible, was kept in the high temperature zone beside the \sio{} substrate at a temperature of $\mathrm{650^{\circ} C}$.
-It took around 30 min for high temperature zone to reach $\mathrm{650^{\circ} C}$.
-Actual growth process took around 15 minutes.
-To arrest the growth, furnace was opened straight away to cool it down to room temperature [SI-3].
+Chemical vapor deposition (CVD) method \cite{cvd} was used to grow thin films of molybdenum disulfide (\MoS{}) on $\mathrm{300\,nm}$ thick silicon dioxide ($\mathrm{SiO_2}$) grown on a Si(100) substrate (MicroChem Pvt.
+Ltd). $\rm{4\,mg}$ ultra pure molybdenum trioxide (99.97$\%$, Sigma-Aldrich) and $\rm{300\,mg}$ sulphur powder (99.99$\%$ pure, Sigma-Aldrich) were used as precursors (see appendix \ref{appendix:CVD} for details).
 Raman spectroscopic characterization of the samples was done using Renishaw inVia confocal Raman microscope with objectives of 5x and 50x (long focal length).
-The spectrometer has a spectral resolution of $\mathrm{0.5\,cm^{-1}}$ with a minimum focal spot diameter of $\mathrm{2\,\mu m}$.
-Excitation wavelength of 532 nm with $\rm{2\,mW}$ power was used and acquisition time was set to 20 sec for a desired signal-to-noise ratio and measurement speed.
+The spectrometer has a spectral resolution of $\mathrm{0.5\,cm^{-1}}$ with a focal spot diameter of $\mathrm{2\,\mu m}$.
+Excitation wavelength of 532\,nm with $\rm{2\,mW}$ power was used.
+Acquisition time was set to 20 - 50\,sec for a desired signal-to-noise ratio and measurement speed.

+\MoS{} thin film samples used in this work were transferred into the vacuum chamber within 48\,hours of preparation.
+Scattered He flux and contrast obtained from thin \MoS{} films wrt \sio{} substrate were observed to remain largely unchanged over a span of 6 days.
+For a given sample, care was taken to complete one set of measurements within this time span (see appendix \ref{appendix:sample_vs_time}).
+For durations longer than 12 to 14 days, a systematic decrease in contrast, obtained using He was observed.
+This indicates gradual changes in the sample, possibly caused by hydrocarbon, water adsorption and/or chemical degradation.